taubman33/django-rest/readme.md

 [`tunr`](https://git.generalassemb.ly/dc-wdi-python-django/tunr/tree/views-solution)
 project directory and make sure you have the latest code from the views and templates lesson.
 If not, checkout the solution branch from that lesson which is called `views-solution`.
-Make sure your virtualenv is activated, and also make sure your database user permissions are set up properly.
+Make sure your virtual environment is activated, and also make sure your database user permissions are set up properly.

 Before we get started, install the `djangorestframework` dependency.